SimmonsBI/bmotif/README.md

 position IDs within motifs: the colour of the link position number corresponds to the colour of the links in the motif.
 Colours are colourblind safe following the palette proposed by Wong et al (2011).
+Motif IDs and node position IDS can also be found in **Simmons, B. I., Sweering, M. J. M., Dicks, L. V., Sutherland, W. J. and Di Clemente, R.
+bmotif: a package for counting motifs in bipartite networks. bioRxiv.
+doi: 10.1101/302356**.
+Link position IDs are only in the Figure above.
 Node positions were defined following Baker et al (2015) Appendix 1 Figure A27.